 Victor Olivieri, PhD

 Victor was born and raised in Spain as a U.S. citizen born abroad.
-He immigrated to the U.S. when he was 12-years-old, speaking only Spanish and struggling to adjust.
-By the time Victor graduated high school, a four-year university was out of reach.
-Victor’s only chance for higher education was to compete in track in his local community college on a partial scholarship.
+He immigrated to the U.S. when he was 12-years-old, speaking only Spanish.
+He struggled to adjust and as his family struggled to make ends meet.
+By the time Victor graduated high school, a four-year university was out of reach, and his only chance for higher education was to compete in track in his local community college on a partial scholarship.
 Victor persevered through tough economic, cultural, and academic challenges, eventually becoming the first in his family to graduate college, going on to earn a Master’s Degree, and ultimately a PhD.

-When running track wasn’t enough to pay for college, Victor worked part-time to make ends meet.
-Learning that he needed a four-year degree, he left track behind to focus on his education, and joined the National Guard to cover his tuition.
-After transferring to Arizona State University with the help of the National Guard, GI Bill, a Pell Grant and three part-time jobs, Victor was finally on the path to a four-year degree.
+When running track wasn’t enough to pay for college, Victor worked several part-time jobs to make ends meet.
+Learning that he needed a four-year degree, he left track behind to focus on his education, and joined the National Guard to help cover his tuition.
+After transferring to Arizona State University with the help of the National Guard, GI Bill, a need-based grants, and three part-time jobs, Victor was finally on the path to a four-year degree.

 When the U.S. was attacked on September 11, 2001, Victor’s unit in the National Guard was put on alert, and that is when he decided to devote his life to public service.
 After graduating two years later with a Political Science degree and certificate in International Relations, Victor joined US Army active duty and excelled, becoming a Military Intelligence Officer and being selected for Ranger School.
 When an airborne training accident left Victor temporarily paralyzed from the waist down, he went through months of physical therapy, traction, epidural shots, and what seemed like endless treatments to walk and eventually run.